THE ULTIMATE HAMSTRINGS WORKOUT GUIDE

 DECEL LEG SWINGS

-HOW TO DO IT: Secure a resistance band on a power rack or stable surface.
-Place your foot in the band and keeping the leg straight, use your hamstring muscle to pull the band down.
-Now, slowly return to the starting position, focusing on the contraction of the hamstrings.
+- Place your foot in the exercise band and keeping the leg straight, use your hamstring muscle to pull the exercise band in a downward motion.

 WHAT MAKES IT EFFECTIVE: The focus on the eccentric portion will help to strengthen the hamstrings muscle while improving function and control.
+The band provides constant tension through the entire range of motion.

 THREE-WAY ROMANIAN DEADLIFTS

 WHAT MAKES IT EFFECTIVE: You challenge and improve the stability and balance of your lower body while strengthening the hamstrings and glutes.
+Also, working the hamstrings unilaterally in this hinge movement helps eliminate any muscle imbalance you may have from one leg to the other.

 PHYSIOBALL CIRCLE CURLS